veeto

 Key Takeaways

-• Allows incidental spray from recycled water irrigation in outdoor eating areas that meet safety standards.
+• Permits incidental spray from recycled water irrigation to enter outdoor eating areas in parks.

 Summary